Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Dynamic Programming for Sequential Deterministic Quantization

-We now discuss the sufficient condition under which the optimal SDQ obtained by Algorithm \ref{algo: DP N2M} is an optimal DQ (and thus is also optimal among all quantizers).
+We now derive a sufficient condition under which the optimal SDQ obtained by Algorithm \ref{algo: DP N2M} is an optimal DQ (and thus is also optimal among all quantizers).
 We assume that there exist at least two points $\delta_j, \delta_{j'} \in \Delta$ defined by \eqref{eqn: Delta} such that $\delta_j \neq \delta_{j'}$; otherwise, any DQ will have the same cost value according to \eqref{eqn: cost function}.
-Consider the situation where all points in $\Delta = \{\delta_1, \delta_2, \ldots, \delta_N\}$ are located in a line segment, i.e., there exists a unique $t_j \in \mathbb{R}$ for any $\delta_j \in \Delta$ such that
+Consider the situation where all points in $\Delta = \{\delta_1, \delta_2, \ldots, \delta_N\}$ are located on a line, i.e., there exists a unique $t_j \in \mathbb{R}$ for any $\delta_j \in \Delta$ such that